These fried chicken burgers are ultra crispy and absolutely bursting with flavour. Better still, they couldn’t be easier to make.

 Ultra Crispy Chicken!

 From there, you’ll want to rest your chicken on a wire rack.
-I don’t recommend placing on paper towels, I actually find this causes the chicken to steam into the paper towel and dampen the batter.
+I don’t recommend placing it on kitchen roll/paper towels, I actually find this causes the chicken to steam into the paper towel and dampen the batter.

 Chicken Burger Toppings